Simplifying the Process of Probate

 Probate in Arizona is a lawsuit to make sure that your bills get paid first.
 Then if there is anything left over, property will be transferred to your heirs or beneficiaries.
 Probate is expensive, time-consuming and public.

 The best way to avoid the probate process is to develop a comprehensive

-The easiest way to avoid the probate process is to plan; but if you are now in a situation where you must go through probate courts to finalize the estate of a loved one, the best thing you can do is get educated and get help to complete the process as quickly, and cost-effectively, as possible.
+Estate Plan, keep it updated, and make sure you have it properly funded.
+If you are now in a situation where you must go through probate courts to finalize the estate of a loved one, the best thing you can do is get educated and get help to complete the process as quickly, and as cost-effectively, as possible.

 Although any beneficiary or creditor can initiate probate, normally the person named in the will as the Executor starts the process by filing the original will with the court and filing a Petition with the probate court.
 If there is no will, typically a close relative of the decedent who expects to inherit from the estate will file the Petition.